Sol Invictus Nemesis 400 – adventure scrambler build Ep2

 Using the paper template, transferred onto aluminium sheet, annealed and shaped into form then welded on.
 Worked a treat, the screws are a little difficult to get at, but no major issues there, the headlight will never have to be separated from the plate anyway.

 Front fender time, some of my favourite work recently has been coming up with weird and wonderful ways to beautifully mount the front fender.
+The PBM universal front fender is perfect for these kinds of creative mounts.
 This time, I opted for a traditional style mount.
 The complexity of the headlights and mounts needed to be balanced by a simple set up on the fender.
 Using a technique I’ve developed over a few projects and welding mounting sections to be drilled and tapped underneath the fender, I move onto spacing the fender from the tyre, I wanted a decent gap so you could see daylight between the tyre and fender.
 Usually I mount these nice and close on the tyre, it looks great on street bikes, but here I wanted something different.

 With a 35-40mm gap between fender and tyre, I cut out some 3mm stainless plate, drilled and mounted these plates to the fork.
 From here I can bend my 8mm stainless steel rod to conform to the shape of the fender and get some mounting tabs ready to weld on.